“I need you to hold space for me.”

 First, let’s agree on what holding space is NOT.

-I asked the men to share their past experiences of trying to hold space to really drive home the point.
+I asked 50 men in a workshop I led to share their past experiences of trying to hold space to really drive home the point.

 One man summed it up by saying “I feel like I’ve tried everything.
-I’ve tried being completely silent and listening, I’ve tried fixing the problem, offering suggestions and I’ve even tried just agreeing with everything she’s said.
+I’ve tried being completely silent and letting her talk, I’ve tried fixing the problem, offering suggestions and I’ve even tried just agreeing with everything she’s said.
 Nothing seems to work and I’m almost ready to give up.”

 Here’s my definition: